kartoza/InfrastructureMapper/sql/schema.README.md

 ## 📍 Poles

-This section covers the schema for poles, including their materials and functions.
+This section describes poles, their materials, functions, and conditions.

 ```mermaid
 erDiagram